 Consistency of Leadership

-Lisa Daris is the Executive Coordinator – as of December 7, 2015, Lisa Daris of Columbus was chosen by the OTETF Board as the new part-time Executive Coordinator .
-Lisa handles the day to day operations of the organization and reports to President Moffitt and the officers.
-She is the voice on our phone line and will receive the e-mails you send to us.
-Other responsibilities will include writing newsletters, donor coordination, records and reporting, web site and Facebook up-dates and work with local and regional trail stakeholders.
-Lisa has extensive experience in the corporate world as well as non-profit work.
-She serves on the Community Advisory Committee for MORPC’s transportation department.
+In late 2015, Lisa Daris became the part-time Executive Coordinator.
+Lisa handles the day to day operations of the organization and reports to the board president and officers.
+Lisa serves on the Community Advisory Committee for MORPC’s transportation department.
 She is on the board of FLOW (Friends of the Lower Olentangy), chairs the Columbus Outdoor Pursuits Boating Program and is the founder of SLOW MONEY, a non-profit organization that focuses on peer-to-peer principle based lending.
-In addition, she has her own seasonal kayaking company, Olentangy Paddle.
-She is a graduate of the OSU.
-We welcome Lisa and know you will enjoy working with her.
+In addition, she operates her own seasonal kayaking company, Olentangy Paddle.
+She is a graduate of the The Ohio State University.

 The Ohio to Erie Trail Fund is committed to protecting your privacy and creating a safe and secure online environment for anyone who visits and uses our website and the on-line ordering system on our site.
 We collect general statistical information about our website and visitors, such as IP addresses, browser type, domain names, access times, duration of visit, referring URL, operating system platform, time stamp and exit page information.
 All of this data is gathered for statistical purposes only, so that we may analyze trends and performance of our website over time.
 None of this data is personally identifiable.
 When you make a reservation on our site, you are doing so on a safe and secure server.